History of Columbia University: King's College (1754–1784)

-In 1763, Dr. Johnson was succeeded in the presidency by Myles Cooper, a graduate of The Queen's College, Oxford, and an ardent Tory.
-In the political controversies which preceded The American Revolution, his chief opponent in discussions at the College was an undergraduate of the class of 1777, Alexander Hamilton.
+In 1763, Johnson was succeeded in the presidency by Myles Cooper, a graduate of The Queen's College, Oxford, and an ardent Tory.
+In the political controversies which preceded the American Revolution, his chief opponent in discussions at the College was an undergraduate of the class of 1777, Alexander Hamilton.
 On one occasion, a mob came to the College, bent on doing violence to the president, but Hamilton held their attention with a speech, giving Cooper enough time to escape.
 The next year the Revolutionary War broke out and the College was turned into a military hospital and barracks.

 The American Revolution and the subsequent war were catastrophic for the operation of King's College.
 It suspended instruction for eight years beginning in 1776 with the arrival of the Continental Army in the spring of that year.
 The suspension continued through the military occupation of New York City by British troops until their departure in 1783.
 The college's library was looted and its sole building requisitioned for use as a military hospital first by American and then British forces.
-Although the college had been considered a bastion of Tory sentiment, it nevertheless produced many key leaders of the Revolutionary generation — individuals later instrumental in the college's revival.
+Although the college had been considered a bastion of Tory sentiment, it nevertheless produced many key leaders of the Revolutionary generation, individuals later instrumental in the college's revival.
 Among the earliest students and trustees of King's College were five "founding fathers" of the United States: John Jay, who negotiated the Treaty of Paris between the United States and the Kingdom of Great Britain, ending the Revolutionary War, and who later became the first Chief Justice of the United States; Alexander Hamilton, military aide to General George Washington, author of most of the Federalist Papers, and the first Secretary of the Treasury; Gouverneur Morris, the author of the final draft of the United States Constitution; Robert R. Livingston, a member of the Committee of Five, that drafted the Declaration of Independence; and Egbert Benson who represented New York in the Continental Congress and the Annapolis Convention, and who was a ratifier of the United States Constitution.